BibliothecaDAO/RealmsWorld/apps/nextjs/src/app/blog/content/the-lordship-protocol.md

 ## How to claim and stake

-1. Go to the accounts page on [Realms.World](/account/lords) and follow the instructions.
+1. Go to the accounts page on [Realms.World](/account/lords) and follow the [instructions](https://github.com/Calcutatator/TLP/blob/main/Document/How%20to%20/End%20User/Lords%20Holders.md).
 2. You will need an L2 wallet for Starknet - both Argent and Braavos are supported.
-3. The longer you lock the more $Lords rewards.
+3. The longer you lock the more $Lords rewards and more voting power.
 There is a linear relationship between lock duration and protocol emissions.
 4. The contracts have been peer reviewed, and a member of the development team is by trade an auditor.

 The veLords contract to add to your Starknet wallet is: